-As seen above, women's representation in permanent positions (i.e., professor, associate professor) has increased since 2016, as has women's representation in temporary positions (i.e., assistant professors, postdocs).
-Women's representation among PhDs remains stable at 58%.
-The overall representation of women among academic staff has increased from 42% in 2016 till 47% in 2023.
+However, women's representation in permanent positions (i.e., professor, associate professor) has increased since 2016, as has also women's representation in temporary positions (i.e., assistant professors, postdocs).
+Data in the dashboard shows that women's representation among PhDs has increased from 57% in 2016 to 61% in 2024.
+The overall representation of women among academic staff has increased from 42% in 2016 till 49% in 2024.